CSEE4121/spring2025/assignments/prog_hw1/prog_hw1.md

    | :--: | :---: |
    |      |       |

-2. (1 point) List the top 10 licenses with the most associated repos, in descending order by count.
+2. (1 point) List the top 10 licenses used by the most repos, along with the number of repos using each, in descending order of repo count.

    | license | count |
    | :-----: | :---: |
    |         |       |

 3. (2 points) You might have noticed that some licenses belong to the same family (e.g., `gpl-2.0` and `gpl-3.0`).
-List the license families along with the number of associated repos, in descending order by count.
+List the license families along with the number of repos using each, in descending order by repo count.

    We categorize the family of a license as follows.
 If the license contains: